 Then continue deeper into the campus until you find the Main Quadrangle – the oldest part of the 175-year-old college.
 Take in its impressive limestone buildings from the square, before entering the main arch under the clock tower to the area known as the Stone Corridor, where UCC’s collection of Ogham stones, carved with Ireland’s earliest form of writing, are on permanent display.

-Head west towards Saint Fin Barre’s Cathedral, a Gothic Revival-style cathedral on the same site where the city’s patron saint established his 7th century monastery.
-You have to pay to look inside, but the €5 admission fee is worth it – the building contains over a thousand sculptures, elaborate mosaics, the largest church organ in the Irish Republic and – somewhat incongruously – a cannonball from the 1690 Siege of Cork.
+Head east towards Saint Fin Barre’s Cathedral, a gothic-revival cathedral on the same site where the city’s patron saint established his monastery in the seventh century.
+You have to pay to look inside, but the €6 (£5.40) admission fee is worth it.
+The building contains more than 1,000 sculptures, elaborate mosaics, the largest church organ in the Irish Republic and – somewhat incongruously – a cannonball from the 1690 Siege of Cork.

-Once suitably caffeinated, cross the river via Parliament Bridge and continue north up Prince’s Street, where you’ll find the entrance to one of the city’s most famous attractions, the iconic English Market.
+Once you’re suitably caffeinated, cross the river via Parliament Bridge and continue north up Princes Street, where you’ll find the entrance to one of the city’s most famous attractions, the English Market.
 Dating back to 1788, this municipal market is often credited as the best food market in the whole country.
 Spend some time exploring the stalls, meeting the friendly traders and maybe picking up some gifts to take home.

 After leaving the market, cross St Patrick’s Street’s busy shopping area and head to the Crawford Art Gallery on Emmet Place.
 From 18th-century Irish and European works of art to contemporary pieces, the gallery hosts a variety of exhibitions.